Package 'mwana'

 .to

-A choice of the measuring unit to which the MUAC values should be converted; "cm" for centimeters, "mm" for millimeters and "none" to leave as it is.
+A choice of the measuring unit to convert MUAC values into.
+Can be "cm" for centimeters, "mm" for millimeters, or "none" to leave as it is.

 .decimals

-The number of decimals places the z-scores should have.
+The number of decimal places to use for z-score outputs.
 Default is 3.

 Value